top of page

 Written May 13th, 2025 University of Iowa's Reporting & Writing course (JMC:2010)

 The Informed Choices clinic has stood in Iowa City since 2007 and shares the goal, but you might find it hard to tell.
-This, certainly, is by design, and allows Informed Choices to hide its mission in plain sight.
+Critics say this is by design.

 What are Crisis Pregnancy Centers?

-Crisis pregnancy centers – or CPCs – are facilities that present as typical reproductive health care clinics but operate with the aim to convince people not to seek abortions, according to the American College of Obstetrics and Gynecologists.
+Crisis pregnancy centers, or CPCs, are organizations that present as typical reproductive health care clinics but operate with the aim to convince people not to seek abortions, according to the American College of Obstetrics and Gynecologists.

-Pro-life doctrines, religious affiliations, and questionable medical accreditations are common hallmarks of CPCs, making them deeply controversial, according to the AMA Journal of Ethics.
+Many CPCs have religious affiliations and have faced criticism from medical organizations regarding reproductive health information and counseling practices, according to the AMA Journal of Ethics.
 Nonetheless, their numbers continue to grow nationwide.

 According to a study by Planned Parenthood, around 4,000 CPCs operate in the U.S., far outnumbering the 765 brick-and-mortar abortion providers in the nation, as reported by the Guttmacher Institute.